MarkBuffalo/coronavirus-stats/README.md

 Please get your information from the [Center for Disease Control](https://www.cdc.gov/coronavirus/2019-ncov/index.html), the [World Health Organization](https://www.who.int/emergencies/diseases/novel-coronavirus-2019) and reputable media outlets.
 Many people do not have your best interests in mind; some are ignorant, some are malicious.

 A lot of well-meaning people are pushing bogus information without realizing it.
-Most major media companies, [including CBS](https://www.cbsnews.com/live-updates/coronavirus-disease-covid-19-latest-news-2020-03-21/), vet their information before airing it, so stick with these reputable media outlets.
+However, most major media companies, [including CBS](https://www.cbsnews.com/live-updates/coronavirus-disease-covid-19-latest-news-2020-03-21/), vet their information before airing it, so stick with these reputable media outlets.

 # Table of Contents